electron/electronjs.org-old/_docs/tutorial/accessibility.md

 ### Devtron

-In Devtron there is a new accessibility tab which will allow you to audit a page in your app, sort and filter the results.
+In Devtron, there is a new accessibility tab which will allow you to audit a page in your app, sort and filter the results.

 ![devtron screenshot](https://cloud.githubusercontent.com/assets/1305617/17156618/9f9bcd72-533f-11e6-880d-389115f40a2a.png)